ml4wifi-devs/ftmrate/README.md

 When using GPU in slurm, you need to empirically determine the optimal number of tasks running per node.
 We store this value in
 `TASKS_PER_NODE` variable in *run-ml-scenarios.sh* file.
 If set to high - a lack of memory might be encountered, if set to low - the computation efficiency would be suboptimal.
 The variable value is passed directly to the `sbatch` command as the `--ntasks-per-node` parameter.
 While working with our machines, the optimal number turned out to be about 5, so we suggest to start searching from that value.

-### Without Slurm
+### Without slurm

-In case you don't have access to a Slurm-managed cluster, we have provided a slurm-less option to run all the simulations locally.
-Note that it would take an enormous amount of computation time to gather statistically reliable results, hence this slurm-less option is recommended only for soft tests with appropriately adjusted simulation parameters (in `tools/slurm/run-ml-scenarios.sh` and `tools/slurm/run-classic-scenarios.sh` files).
-Nevertheless, to reproduce our article results without Slurm, do the following steps.
+In case you don't have access to a slurm-managed cluster, we provide a slurm-less option to run all the simulations locally.
+Note that it would take an enormous amount of computation time to gather statistically reliable results, hence this slurm-less option is recommended only for soft tests with appropriately adjusted simulation parameters (in `tools/slurm/run-ml-scenarios.sh` and `tools/slurm/run-classic-scenarios.sh`).
+Nevertheless, to reproduce our article results without slurm, do the following steps.

-1. It is recommended to set those environmental variables, otherwise our scripts may not discover appropriate paths:
+1. It is recommended to set these environmental variables, otherwise our scripts may not discover appropriate paths:
 	```
 	export TOOLS_DIR=$YOUR_PATH_TO_FTMRATE_ROOT/tools
 	export ML4WIFI_DIR=$YOUR_PATH_TO_FTMRATE_ROOT/ml4wifi